-- individual children, including children who are victims of abuse, and children with special educational needs or disabilities. - b.
-In North Heath Community Primary School, relevant topics will be included within Relationships Education and Health Education.
-In teaching these subjects schools must have regard to the statutory guidance. - c.
+- 6.12 Our school recognises the statutory status of Relationship Education, Relationship and Sex Education and Health Education from September 2020. - 1.
+As governors we welcome this along with the opportunity to teach our children about safeguarding including online, through teaching and learning opportunities and as part of providing a universal broad and balanced curriculum. - 2.
+As a Governing Body we recognise the advice at pages 35 / 36 of KCSiE 2024 regarding the opportunities to teach safeguarding and in particular: - a.
+Governing bodies and proprietors should ensure that children are taught about how to keep themselves and others safe, including online.
+It should be recognised that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities. - b.
+In schools, relevant topics will be included within Relationships Education (for all primary pupils), and Relationships and Sex Education (for all secondary pupils) and Health Education (for all primary and secondary pupils).
+In teaching these subjects schools must have regard to the statutory guidance,36 which can be found here.
+Colleges may cover relevant issues through tutorials. - c.
 Schools and colleges play a crucial role in preventative education.
 Preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
-The school will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school life.
-These will be underpinned by the school's behaviour policy and pastoral support system, as well as by a planned programme of evidence-based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
+The school/college will have a clear set of values and standards, upheld, and demonstrated throughout all aspects of school/college life.
+These will be underpinned by the school/college's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
 Such a programme should be fully inclusive and developed to be age and stage of development appropriate (especially when considering the needs of children with SEND and other vulnerabilities).
-This program will tackle at an age-appropriate stages issues such as: - i. healthy and respectful relationships - ii. boundaries and consent - iii. stereotyping, prejudice and equality - iv. body confidence and self-esteem - how to recognise an abusive relationship, including coercive and controlling behaviour - vi. the concepts of, and laws relating to- sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support, and - vii. what constitutes sexual harassment and sexual violence and why these are always unacceptable.
+This program will tackle at an age-appropriate stages issues such as: - i. healthy and respectful relationships - ii. boundaries and consent - iii. stereotyping, prejudice, and equality - iv. body confidence and self-esteem - v. how to recognise an abusive relationship, including coercive and controlling behaviour - vi. the concepts of, and laws relating to- sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support, and - vii. what constitutes sexual harassment and sexual violence and why these are always unacceptable